|Nutrition Facts (per serving)|

 This dessert is related to blancmange or pannacotta, both of which are milk puddings thickened with gelatin; blancmange is usually flavored with almond extract.

-Heat the almond milk and stir in the sugar.
+Heat the almond milk in a saucepan over medium heat, and stir in the sugar.

 Mix the cornstarch with about 2 tablespoons cold water.